blynkkk/docs/glossary.md

 `Blynk.Inject` - implementation of `provisioning` for WiFi devices.
 See `Provisioning`.

-`Blynk.Edgent` - Blynk firmware implementation.
+`Blynk.Edgent` - Blynk `Firmware` implementation.

+`Blynk Library` - Blynk `Library` implementation for integration with `Blynk.360`

+`Blynk.Marketplace` - a registry of `Products`, that are available globally to all `Blynk` users.

 `BlynkR` - subsystem for user registration and management

-`Blynk.Marketplace` - a registry of `Products`, that are available globally to all `Blynk` users.

-`Board` - microcontroller hardware that is used as a core of `Device`
+`Board` - microcontroller hardware that is used as a core of `Device`.
+List of supported hardware.

 ## C